fromdehart/roi-slack-bot/DEPLOYMENT_GUIDE.md

 ## 📝 Next Steps:
 1. Create Heroku account
 2. Create new app
+3. Create new GitHub repository and push this code
-3. Connect GitHub repository
+4. Connect GitHub repository to Heroku
-4. Set environment variables
+5. Set environment variables
-5. Deploy!
+6. Deploy!
-6. Update Slack URLs
+7. Update Slack URLs
-7. Test your live bot!
+8. Test your live bot!

+## 🔐 Security Note:
+The `.env` file with your API keys is NOT included in the repository.
+You'll need to add your API keys as environment variables in Heroku.

 Ready to deploy? 🚀